electrichead/full-stack-challenge/Approach.md

 * Node v6 and evergreen browsers are assumed
 * Clustering, failover etc. is not considered on the server
 * Angular material is being used so that I don't have to think about styling for this
+* For making it simpler to develop, I elected to use MongoDB.
+There is an assumption that the evaluator has mongodb installed locally (or has connection info available in environment settings).